Can You Sue An Insurance Company Over A Property Damage Claim?

 If your insurance claim is at a standstill, then your insurance company may assign its attorney to your case.
 In this situation, it may be wise for you to hire a lawyer or public adjuster to represent your side of the case.
 Without professional representation at your side, your insurance company has the upper hand.

 Insurance companies shouldn’t intentionally delay claim payouts.
 There are timeframe mandates to dictate each step of the claims process.
-These timeframes vary from state-to-state.
+These time frames vary from state-to-state.
 In Texas, for instance, an insurance company has 30 days to make a payment after the replacement cost has been approved and agreed upon.
 Excessive time delays are considered bad faith.
 An insurance company’s function is to process your claim as quickly, efficiently, and fairly as possible.
-If a claim payout is delayed, it’s can be a sign that something is wrong.
+If a claim payout is delayed, it could be a sign something is wrong.

 If your claim payout has been delayed and your insurance company is dragging its feet, then you may want to hire a lawyer or public adjuster immediately.
 Once a claim is denied, it can be more difficult to bring that claim back.
 If there are major issues or signs of bad faith with your insurance claim, talk to a lawyer or public adjuster today while the claim is still being processed.